openstad/openstad-headless/doc/databases.md

 ```
 can be run to update your cureent database to the newer version.

-A boilerplate magration file could look like this:
+A boilerplate migration file could look like this:
 ```
 const { Sequelize } = require('sequelize');